1. What exactly do you know about the security of a block?

 Answer: Well, a block or the entire blockchain is protected by a strong cryptographic hash algorithm.
 Each block has a unique hash pointer.
 Any modification in the block constituents will result in the change in the hash identifier of the block.
 Therefore, it offers an excellent level of security.
 Thus, one needs not to worry about safety as well as the security of data that is present in a block.

 2. How is a blockchain ledger different from an ordinary one?

-Blockchain can be trusted due to several reasons.
+Answer: Blockchain can be trusted due to several reasons.
 The very first thing is its compatibility with other business applications because of its open-source nature.
-Second one is its security.
-As it was intended for online transactions, the developers have paid special attention in keeping up the pace when it comes to its security.
-It really doesn’t matter what type of business one owns, Blockchain can easily be considered.
+The second one is security.
+As it was intended for online transactions, the developers have paid special attention to keeping up the pace when it comes to its security.
+It doesn’t matter what type of business one owns, Blockchain can easily be considered.